SunsetFi/stationeers-api-mod/README.md

 1. Install BepInEx in the Stationeers steam folder.
 2. Launch the game, reach the main menu, then quit back out.
 3. In the steam folder, there should now be a folder BepInEx/Plugins
-4. Create a folder `stationeers-StationeersWebApi` in the BepInEx/Plugins folder.
+4. Create a folder `StationeersWebApi` in the BepInEx/Plugins folder.
 5. Extract the release zip file to this folder.

 # Compatibility

-This mod has been tested against Stationeers 0.2.2821.13996 and its Dedicated Server.
+This mod has been tested against Stationeers 0.2.4889.

 # Usage